 - One unit of CPE, which can be taken during a summer or an academic year, can receive 6 transfer credits and fulfill the supervised ministry requirement for the M.Div. degree.

-- Eligible students may receive a stipend of up to $4,000 through the Office of Finance and Administration.
+- Eligible students (MDiv or MAR) may receive a stipend of up to $4,000 through the Office of Finance and Administration.
 At this time, YDS does not offer support to STM or other degree program students.

 - Clinical Pastoral Education is not required by YDS for any degree program, but many denominations require CPE for ordination.
 Students preparing for ministry are strongly encouraged to take it.